|Joseph R. Klett (#47554493)|

 My Virtual Cemeteries, etc.

-You will see that I have built nearly 100 virtual cemeteries.
+You will see that I have built over 100 virtual cemeteries.
 I hope you will check them out--especially if you are descended from one of my ancestral families.
+They represent a lot of time and effort.

 Please do visit my virtual cemetery of direct ancestors before requesting a transfer.
 If you are more closely related to one of my ancestral aunts, uncles or cousins and your request is within Find A Grave guidelines, I will be glad to transfer the memorial to you if you will explain your connection.